Xposed-Modules-Repo/com.spoofmydevice/README.md

 SpoofMyDevice is an LSPosed / Xposed module for Android device spoofing.
 It lets you change the device model, brand, fingerprint, system properties, telephony values, and optional display metrics that selected apps can see.

-If you need an Android spoofing module for LSPosed, device profile switching, build fingerprint spoofing, or per-app device identity testing, SpoofMyDevice is built for that workflow.

 ## Screenshots

 <div>